AugusteLef/MGC-2022/README.md

 - ***evaluate.py*** : Script allowing to evaluate any models and save .png and .txt of the results in the corresponding directory

 ### Additionals
-Datasets, Models, Figures, and Results directories being empty, you might need to create them yourself with the following command line:
+*Datasets/, Models/, Figures/, and Result/s* directories being empty at the begining, you need to create them yourself with the following command line:
 ```
 mkdir Datasets